 To identify risks of material misstatement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
-Our risk assessment procedures included reading of Board meeting minutes, enquiring of directors and inspection of policy documentation as to the Compass Group PLC's group policies and procedures to prevent and detect fraud that apply to this group company as well as enquiring whether the directors have knowledge of any actual, suspected, or alleged fraud.
+Our risk assessment procedures included reading of Board meeting minutes, enquiring of directors and management as to the Company's high-level policies and procedures to prevent and detect fraud, as well as whether they have knowledge of any actual, suspected or alleged fraud.